sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Security baseline on Azure.md

 6. Toggle the **Auto Provisioning** to **Off**

-> **NOTE** If you are doing this in a production environment, you may want to keep this setting to **On** and manually configure the VMs that are created.
+> **NOTE** Auto-provisioning is turned off for purposes of this lab, it is highly recommended that auto-provisioning is set to "on" in a production environment to ensure they security controls are applied.

 ### Task 2: Deploy resources to Azure